yeozhenhao/Java-Matching-algorithm/README.md

 ##### <ins>The pain and reward of learning a new coding language</ins>
 Sure enough, I faced many challenges which although enriching, were extremely *painful*.
-I not only had to learn all the new Java objects, coding structure, syntaxes and more, I also had to dabble quite deep in Graph Theory Data Structures with the Java module [JGraphT](https://jgrapht.org/) to use a Strongly Connected Components algorithm to eventually make a fast matchmaking algorithm.
+I not only had to learn all the new Java objects, coding structure, syntaxes and more, I also had to dabble quite deep in Graph Theory Data Structures with the Java module [JGraphT](https://jgrapht.org/) to use a **Strongly Connected Components algorithm** to eventually make a fast Depth-First Search matchmaking algorithm.

 For example, the first task I embarked on was to create functions that "simply" import the Excel player list data into Java as Java objects, which would then be evaluated through the Depth-First Search algorithm.
 Turns out, this was not simple at all as this first task took **12 hours** as I was stuck on following outdated tutorials on how to use OpenCSV module in Java, and was also not used to the Builder types of classes in Java (which hardly existed in Python).